ArmaghanAlvi/Iris-Flower-Dataset-ML-Program/README.md

   <h1 align="center">Iris-Flower-Dataset-ML-Program</h1>
 </div>

-A simple program that manipulates the Iris Dataset to learn the most basic concepts of Machine Learning in Python.
+<p align="center">A simple program that manipulates the Iris Dataset to learn the most basic concepts of Machine Learning in Python.</p>

 <!-- TABLE OF CONTENTS -->
 <details>